Jaganpro/BashSetup/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
 ```

-After installing `zsh`, if the default terminal has not changed to `zsh`,
+After installing `zsh`, if the default terminal has not changed to `zsh`, use the following command to change the default terminal

 ```
 chsh --shell $(which zsh)